 We did the q&a over Instagram DM in Sept 2018, and shared the convo via screenshots.

 Laura has happily spent more than a decade of her life in specialty coffee in Canada.
 Before starting LÜNA, she was the green coffee buyer for 49th Parallel in Vancouver, BC.

 Umeko: Thank you so much for doing this q&a Laura!
 I know you are super busy so I really appreciate you taking the time :)

 Laura: So happy to be chatting with you again :)

-We also realized that the term “supply chain” is fairly nebulous for a lot of folks, so we wanted to do a foundational q&a to really define it.
+We also realized that the terms “supply chain” or "value chains" are fairly nebulous for a lot of folks, so we wanted to do a foundational q&a to really define it.

 LP: Yeah it can be pretty confusing and, well, you could get a whole degree on it if you felt inclined!